ipuljak/calculator/README.md

 #Simple Calculator

 This is a very simple calculator written in Javascript with jQuery & HTML/CSS.
+It only features basic mathematical functions, and has a screen character limit of 8.

 ###How To###